Health Insurance for Gen Z

 Based on your research and comparison, select the plan that best meets your needs and budget.

-You need to give personal details like your name, age, address, contact info, nominee info, and health history.
-Be accurate and honest in your disclosures.
-Withholding information can lead to claim rejection later.
+Provide personal details such as your name, age, address, contact information, nominee details, and health history.
+Be accurate and honest in your disclosures; withholding information can lead to claim rejection later.

 If you have any pre-existing medical conditions, declare them clearly in the application.
-The insurer will review these.
-They might have waiting periods or exclusions related to them.
+The insurer will review these, and they might be subject to waiting periods or exclusions.

 Step 5: Document Verification (The "Proof is in the Documents")

-You’ll typically need to upload scanned copies of documents like:
+You'll typically need to upload scanned copies of documents such as:

-• Proof of address (e.g., Aadhaar card, passport, driving license) - Ensure it reflects your address.
+- Proof of address (e.g., Aadhaar card, passport, driving license) – ensure it reflects your current address.

 Step 6: Make Online Payment (The "Money Matters")

-Most insurance companies offer secure online payment options.
-For example, credit/debit cards, net banking, UPI (like BHIM, Google Pay, PhonePe), and mobile wallets.
+Most insurance companies offer secure online payment options, including credit/debit cards, net banking, UPI (e.g., BHIM, Google Pay, PhonePe), and mobile wallets.

 Double-check the premium amount and payment details before proceeding.

-After a successful payment, you will get a confirmation email and a transaction ID.
+After a successful payment, you will receive a confirmation email and a transaction ID.

 Step 7: Policy Issuance and Review (The "You’re Covered!")

-The insurance company will send your policy documents right after payment and verification.
-You will get them online or by email.
+The insurance company will send your policy documents online or by email shortly after payment and verification.

 This is a crucial step!
-Review the whole policy document.
-This includes the terms and conditions, coverage details, exclusions, and the claims process.
+Review the entire policy document, including terms and conditions, coverage details, exclusions, and the claims process.
 If you have any doubts, contact the insurance company for clarification.

-Download and save a digital copy of your policy document and keep it easily accessible.
+Download and save a digital copy of your policy document for easy access.
 You might also receive a physical copy by mail.

 Step 8: Understand the Claim Process (The "When You Need It")

-Know how to file a claim in case of hospitalisation (both cashless and reimbursement).
+Understand how to file a claim in case of hospitalization (both cashless and reimbursement).
 The policy document will outline the steps involved.

-Know which documents you need for a claim, like hospital bills, discharge summaries, doctor’s reports, and test results.
+Know which documents you need for a claim, such as hospital bills, discharge summaries, doctor's reports, and test results.

-If you have a medical emergency that needs hospitalisation, tell the insurance company right away.
-This is important for cashless claims at network hospitals.
+If you have a medical emergency requiring hospitalization, inform the insurance company immediately.
+This is crucial for cashless claims at network hospitals.

 Congratulations!
 You’ve successfully bought health insurance online.
 Remember to review your policy annually and make any adjustments as your life circumstances change.